-Environmental models used for policy assessments generally include social actors and insti-37 tutions only implicitly, e.g., as parameters to increase or decrease certain system drivers, or as 38 output indicators regarding the fulfillment of certain requirements.
-For example, many assess-39 ments of ecosystem services assume economic rationality, which implies that pricing mechanisms 40 and technological innovations can adequately ensure system resilience.
-Such assessments of-41 ten include social drivers and impacts among those they consider, but without modelling the 42 decision-making or social interactions of relevant groups of actors, see for example Vidal-Abarca 43 et al. (2014).
-This is regrettable from both a scientific and a governance point of view con-44 sidering that policy usually targets social actors.
-For example, a farmer may directly affect 45 biogeophysical system components through the use of fertilizer or pesticides, but policy targets 46 the farmer, and not all farmers behave in the same way (see Feola and Binder (2010), and ref-47 erences therein).
-More generally, not only do different societies organize themselves in different 48 ways (Hofstede et al., 2010), but psychological processes and attributes vary systematically across 49 cultures (Smith et al., 2006).
-These differences are of the utmost importance to the functioning 50 of SESs.
-The resilience and sustainability of social and organizational systems, is as important as 51 those of natural systems (Cutter et al., 2010).
-For instance, social norms have developed among 52 fishers in the Philippines tuna fishery that prevent the simultaneous use of all available fishing 53 sites, creating 'safe patches' for tuna that may thus improve resilience against over-fishing (Libre 54 et al., 2015).
-If these norms were to collapse, perhaps due to external pressures for "economic 55 rationality", the fishery itself could follow.
-56
+policy usually targets social actors.
+For example, a farmer may directly affect biogeophysical system components through the use of fertilizer or pesticides, but policy targets the farmer, and not all farmers behave in the same way (see Feola and Binder, 2010, and references therein).
+More generally, not only do different societies organize themselves in different ways (Hofstede et al., 2010), but psychological processes and attributes vary systematically across cultures (Smith et al., 2006).
+These differences are of the utmost importance to the functioning of SESs.
+The resilience and sustainability of social and organizational systems, is as important as those of natural systems (Cutter et al., 2010).
+For instance, social norms have developed among fishers in the Philippines tuna fishery that prevent the simultaneous use of all available fishing sites. creating 'safe patches' for tuna that may thus improve resilience against over-fishing (Libre et al., 2015).
+If these norms were to collapse, perhaps due to external pressures for "economic rationality", the fishery itself could follow.

-Even where the need to use social science approaches is conceded, their role is frequently 57 unduly limited.
-For example, Daily et al. (2009) say of the assessment of ecosystem services: 58 "[t]he biophysical sciences are central to elucidating the link between actions and ecosystems, and 59 that between ecosystems and services (biophysical models of 'ecological production functions').
-60 The social sciences are central to measuring the value of services to people ('economic and 61 cultural models').".
+Even where the need to use social science approaches is conceded, their role is frequently unduly limited.
+For example, Daily et al. (2009) say of the assessment of ecosystem services: "[t]he biophysical sciences are central to elucidating the link between actions and ecosystems, and that between ecosystems and services (biophysical models of 'ecological production functions').
+The social sciences are central to measuring the value of services to people ('economic and cultural models').
 But this does not do justice to the role of social processes in SES.
-They 62 are more resistant to modelling than biogeophysics, as we discuss.
-Nevertheless, as indicated by 63 64 the examples above, and more broadly work such as that of Ostrom (2009), we consider explicit inclusion of social components in SES models essential.
-65
+They are more resistant to modelling than biogeophysics, as we discuss.
+Nevertheless, as indicated by the examples above, and more broadly work such as that of Ostrom (2009), we consider explicit inclusion of social components in SES models essential.

-The inclusion of social behaviour raises legitimate concerns in modelling circles about the 66 consequent demands for data, and the objection that with many tuneable parameters, they can 67 produce any desired output.
-This forces us to think more explicitly about how we model, why 68 we model and the context of modelling in order to choose the most appropriate approach.
-In 69 this paper, we consider key issues in modelling SESs that arise when including social actors in 70 models, and suggest ways to deal with them.
-We conclude that agent-based models (ABMs), in 71 which the decision-making of human actors is explicitly represented, are key to SES modelling 72 that does justice to the social aspect of such systems.
-We concede, however, that agent-based 73 modelling currently suffers significant limitations and drawbacks, particularly with regard to 74 validating, comparing and combining models (Schulze et al., 2017).
-We therefore propose an 75 approach to ameliorating these disadvantages, based on a shift of focus from models to modelling 76 projects, and on the use of formal ontologies (Gruber, 1993).
+The inclusion of social behaviour raises legitimate concerns in modelling circles about the consequent demands for data, and the objection that with many tuneable parameters, they can produce any desired output.
+This forces us to think more explicitly about how we model, why we model and the context of modelling in order to choose the most appropriate approach.
+In this paper, we consider key issues in modelling SESs that arise when including social actors in models, and suggest ways to deal with them.
+We conclude that agent-based models (ABMs), in which the decision-making of human actors is explicitly represented, are key to SES modelling that does justice to the social aspect of such systems.
+We concede, however, that agent-based modelling currently suffers significant limitations and drawbacks, particularly with regard to validating, comparing and combining models (Schulze et al., 2017).
+We therefore propose an approach to ameliorating these disadvantages, based on a shift of focus from models to modelling projects, and on the use of formal ontologies (Gruber, 1993).